grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 It does not have any of the weaknesses of the previous example.
 Thus, it is more stable in face of change.

-## Getters should be removed, return values should be avoided
+## Most of the getters should be removed, return values should be avoided

 The above stated guideline of "Tell Don't Ask" has a practical implication of getting rid of (almost) all the getters.
 We did say that each object should stick to its work and tell other objects to do their work, passing context to them, didn't we?
 If so, then why should we "get" anything from other objects?